easybuilders/easybuild/docs/Hooks.rst

 That is, if the ``%(version)`` template is used in for example the ``sources`` easyconfig parameter, it will be replaced with the actual value of the ``version`` easyconfig parameter whenever the ``sources`` value is used.
-This can be avoided by temporarily disabling templating via ``self.cfg.enable_templating``, should the need arise.
+This can be avoided by temporarily disabling templating by wrapping the code in ``with self.cfg.disable_templating:``.

-There is one notable exception to this: templates in easyconfig parameters are *not* resolved in ``parse_hook``, because templating has been disabled explicitly before ``parse_hook`` is called;
+There is one notable exception to this:
+Templates in easyconfig parameters are *not* resolved in ``parse_hook``, because templating has been disabled explicitly before ``parse_hook`` is called;
 this helps significantly to simplify manipulating of easyconfig parameter values (see also :ref:`hooks_caveats_manipulating`).